JFWooten4/JFWooten4/README.md

 This work rebels against the tyranny of centralized financial institutions.
 Our algorithms and platforms aim to give everyone, regardless of socio-economic status, a fair shot at financial stability.

 ### A New Trust Infrastructure 🔒
 Blockchain isn't a fad; it's the future.
 It moves the locus of trust from opaque corporations to transparent codes and communities.
-This foundational shift will redefine our financial ecosystem.

 ---